 Photo credit: Kevin Ho Nguyen / UC Berkeley

 Are you a currently enrolled student skipping meals, or eating less because of paying for other expenses, such as rent?
-Have you exhausted all of the financial aid resources offered to you this academic year, including all student loan options?
+Have you exhausted all of the financial aid resources offered to you this academic year?
 Are you ineligible for financial aid?
 We can help!
 UC Berkeley strives to ensure that all students have access to nutritious food.
 We want you to be able to concentrate on your studies, plan for the rest of the term, and not worry about how you'll get your next meal.

-If you lack access to food in the short-term, applying to our food assistance program may be an option for you.
+If you lack access to food in the short-term and are waiting for your CalFresh benefits, or you are not eligible for CalFresh benefits, applying to our food assistance program may be an option for you.
 Through the support of an additional funding source, we encourage all students who are experiencing food insecurity to review the Application for Additional Food Assistance on our Forms page.